March 17, 2018

 - Water and Gatorade stops at least every 2 miles

-- No major injuries. (just the usual blister on my foot)
+- No major injuries.

 - Flat course (I actually enjoy the variety of ups and downs)

 - Stomach Cramps (miles 10-12), Blister from mile 5+

 No. Not for the price.
 And all the “Bads” listed above.